squattingmonk/nasher/README.md

 (`"*" = "path"`) at the end to match any files that did not match other rules.

 [Targets](#target) can define their own `[target.rules]` section.
-If they don't they will inherit the `[package.rules]` section.
+If they don't they will inherit from their parent target (if set) or the `[package.rules]` section.

 #### `[*.variables]`

 You can define variables that can be referenced in any target field except for `name`.
 You can set variables in the `[package.variables]` section (to apply to all targets) or the `[target.variables]` section (to apply to a single target).
+Child targets may also inherit variables from parent targets.
 The key is the variable name, while the value is what it should resolve to.
-The target variables table is merged with the package variables table to allow missing keys to be inherited.
+The target variables table is merged with the inherited variables table to allow missing keys to be inherited.

 If a variable referenced is not found, nasher will also check the environment variables.
 If a variable is not found in the table or the environment, an error